Poking Fun At Ourselves Just Got Easier and More Fun

 HumorPoint's Founder, Robert Bostick, from His 80's Cable TV Talk Show

 Telling a brief, light-hearted story with a few plot twists supported with a funny or personal visual in the middle of your presentation is another great way to refresh your audience's attention.
 Their attention span struggles otherwise.
 It doesn’t even need a smooth segue.
 You're simply breaking the expectation of monotony with surprise and refreshing reasons to enjoy you and your message.
 For example:

 “I’ve got two little kids and I make them these yogurt popsicles from frozen mangoes and yogurt.
 They love them, but look how messy they are.
 I promise I'll do a better job serving you."
 Andy Crestodina

 Mentioning your kids during a presentation is an easy, relatable way to personalize your talk.
-If your kid said anything funny to you recently that fits in with a point you're trying to make by all means share it.
+If your kid said anything funny recently to you by all means share it.
 "My ten-year-old said to me this morning".........." is a good way to create an emotional, likable moment with your audience.
 Our kids say the funniest things so there is lots of material to choose from.
-Here are some examples that would charm any audience:
+If you can make it fit in with a point you want to make all the better.